GaglianoTaliun-Lab/CLSA_PheWeb/custom_templates/readme.md

   custom_templates/region/h1.html: the large text at the top of the region (LocusZoom Region Plot) page
   custom_templates/title.html: the title of the window, usually shown in the tab bar

-Images : to properly display images, the file requieres to be within the /static/ dossier within the main website's repository.
+Images : to properly display images, the file requieres to be within the /static/ dossier within the pheweb/serve repository.